This article may contain affiliate links, and we may be compensated for qualifying purchases made after clicking on them.

 - Can get expensive if used for more than one dog

+The SportDOG brand SportHunter Family Remote Trainer is a great pet GPS tracker for your dog.
 The SportDOG Brand Remote Trainer is unique in that it allows the owner to communicate with several dogs on one remote.
 They offer a full range of supplies to aid in training, from cords to locator beacons to help teach your dog to come when called, although proper training before setting them loose in the field is recommended.
+Although the GPS tracker is part of a separate remote, the fact that you can communicate directly with your dog is a nice touch.

 Most Lightweight, Multipurpose Option: Garmin Sport PRO Training Collar